-As of the end of 2016, Afghan nationals started to be arbitrarily considered as manifestly unfounded cases.
-They were issued negative decisions in the regular procedure, except for cases where they were - unlawfully - determined in pre-removal detention centres where the accelerated procedure is the only one applied.
-Out of the 828 asylum seekers whose cases were examined under the accelerated procedure in 2019, 566 were originating from Afghanistan.
+As of the end of 2016, Afghan nationals are arbitrarily considered as manifestly unfounded applicants.
+They are predominantly considered and refused in the Accelerated Procedure.
+Out of the 1,202 asylum seekers whose cases were examined under the accelerated procedure in 2020, 68% (828 asylum seekers) were originating from Afghanistan.

-The recognition rate for Afghan asylum seekers remained very low in recent years, reaching only 2.5% in 2016 and 1.5% in 2017.
-Similarly to 208, the recognition rate stagnated at 6% in 2019.
+The recognition rate for Afghan asylum seekers remained very low in recent years, reaching only 2.5% in 2016, 1.5% in 2017189 and 4% in 2019.
 In the majority of cases protection was granted following court decisions overturning refusals.
-The "striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans" has been raised by the European Commission, as well as jurisdictions in other Member States, as a matter of concern.
+The "striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans" has been raised by the European Commission,190 as well as jurisdictions in other Member States, as a matter of concern.191

-The recognition of Afghan applicants in 2019 remained at 6% overall; 2% refugee status and 4% subsidiary protection, although still far below the 46% average recognition rate across the EU.
+The recognition of Afghan applicants in 2020 decreased back to 1.8% overall; 1% refugee status and 0.8% subsidiary protection, far below the average recognition rate across the EU.